Back to 56 a. - Back to content

 Planktonic species (Mamaril and Fernando, 1978b).

 Ricefields, ponds, lakes and reservoirs.
-Common.
+S

 - La Mesa Dam